Menu

 What Changed from the Old IRF System

-The URF system flattens point allocations to 100 max per discipline, replacing the legacy IRF system in which Slalom and Downriver were weighted at 350 points each.
-Under URF, all disciplines carry equal weight, and the event total is 300 rather than 1000 points.
+The URF system flattens point allocations to a 100-point maximum per discipline, replacing the legacy IRF system.
+Under URF, all disciplines carry equal weight.

 Official Source

 The authoritative scoring rules are set out in Art.
-11 (World Ranking and Event Overall Ranking) and Annex B (Point system) of the URF Sport Rules.
-In any case of conflict between this page and the URF Sport Rules, the URF Sport Rules govern.
+11 (World Ranking and Event Overall Ranking) and Annex B (Point System).

-For questions about USRA scoring or how international rankings affect USA team selection, contact usaraftassociation@gmail.com.
+For questions about USRA scoring or how international rankings affect USA team selection, reach out.

 Category